stephenlepisto/wixtoolsetexamples/README.md

 ## Minimal Template
 Provides a one-click installer with the following pages:
-1. Welcome page combined with EULA with Install button
+1. Welcome page combined with the EULA and the Install button
 2. Clicking the Install button shows the Installation Process page and then
 3. The Exit page